MariamElnaggar/CPE487Project/README.md

 - Click 'Program Device' to download the program to the Nexys A7-100T board.
 ## Description of the modules
 ### ***clk_1kHz.vhd***
 This module produces a 1 kHz clock output (clk2) from the system clock input.
 It uses a counter that toggles the output every 50,000 cycles.
-This clock pulses every millisecond and was used to for the 7-segment display.
+This clock pulses every millisecond and was used for the 7-segment display.
 - Input: plk_clk (from clk_wiz_0)
 - Output: clk_1khz_out
 - Code from [clk_1kHz.vhd](https://github.com/cfoote5/CPE487_FinalProject/blob/92252b9b1d2d3259ba6e6eb15850c78f039931d4/clk_1kHz.vhd) in [clock](https://github.com/cfoote5/CPE487_FinalProject)